mrglaster/SGDK-Project-builder/README.md

-# SGDK-Project-Compiler
+# SGDK project builder
-A small utility  that removes the need to enter a command in CMD each time when compiling an SGDK project
+A small utility  that removes the need to enter a command in CMD each time when building a SGDK project

 ## How to use?